Azure-GOT/Downloading-Files/Reduce cost with Azure VMs/Reduce Cost with Azure Virtual Machines.md

 > Note: If the virtual machine is in running state, changing the size will cause it to be restarted.
 - Click on **Resize**, once you selected the desired size for virtual machine

+## Step 5: Create the Metrics chart from Azure Monitor

+- To monitor the virtual machines individualy we can use Metrics chart
+- Navigate to the Azure monitor, click on **Metrics**
+- First it will ask for Select a scope, you can select only one resource here
+- After selecting the resource, select the required Metric and aggregation

-## Step 5: Adding the data to Dashboard
+## Step 6: Adding the data to Dashboard

 - To visualize the all collected data in one place, we can create one dashboard for that.
 - On the left corner side of the Azure portal, click on the Menu option and select **Dashboard**